Jonlowery/CIDM6330/Assignment2/README.md

 - **README.md**: This file, which explains the project details.

 ## ERD Diagram
 Below is the ERD diagram for the project.
-*Note: Ensure the ERD image is uploaded in the repository (for example, in an `images` folder) and adjust the path if needed.*

 ![ERD Diagram](images/ERD.png)